 Google signals are session data from sites and apps that Google associates with users who have signed in to their Google accounts, and who have turned on Ads Personalization.
 This association of data with these signed-in users is used to enable cross-device remarketing, and cross-device conversion export to Google Ads.

 Google signals enables:Cross Platform reporting

-Connect data about devices and activities from different sessions using your User-ID or Google-signals data so you can get an understanding of user behavior at each step of the conversion process, from initial contact to conversion and beyond.
+Connect data about devices and activities from different sessions using your User-ID so you can get an understanding of user behavior at each step of the conversion process, from initial contact to conversion and beyond.

 Create remarketing audiences from your Google Analytics data, and share those audiences with your linked advertising accounts.

 When you activate Google signals, audiences that you create in Google Analytics and publish to Google Ads and other Google Marketing Platform advertising products can serve ads in Cross Device-eligible remarketing campaigns to Google users who have turned on Ads Personalization.

 Google Analytics collects information per your tagging configuration, as well as Google-signals data and Google advertising cookies that are present.